 What Should I Look For?

 When reviewing an SMS manual, here are a few things to consider.

 Is the policy or procedure implemented as intended?
 Check in with the people who are affected by relevant policies and procedures in their day-to-day work.
 Does the documentation work in practice the way that it's outlined?
 If not, investigate the reasons why.
 Is it realistic to implement the policy or procedure as intended?
 Are changes are necessary?

 Is it working the way it's supposed to?
-Does the policy or procedure do what you hoped it would?
+Does the policy or risk management procedure do what you hoped it would?
 If not, is it helpful?
 Once again, check with those who use the manual the most and get their input.